 This major requires the completion of 48 units, which must include:

-18 units from the completion of the following courses:
+18 units from the completion of the following compulsory courses:

-18 units from completion of courses from the following list which must include:
+18 units from completion of courses from the following lists:

 A maximum of 6 units from completion of a Special Topics course from the following list: